10 Visible Signs Your Body Is Releasing Trauma

 Instead of behaving impulsively, you reflect on your feelings and experiences.
 Moving from reactivity to reflection is a significant step toward self-awareness and emotional management.

-You start to see your triggers as guiding lights guiding you toward areas that require healing rather than as impediments to overcome or control.
-You learn about the origins of these triggers, their needs and vulnerabilities, and how to break the pattern of self-sabotage they may start.
+You start to see your triggers as guiding lights, guiding you toward areas that require healing rather than as impediments to overcome or control.
+You learn about the origins of these triggers, their needs and vulnerabilities, and how to break the self-sabotage pattern they may start.

 8. You start to understand yourself better

 Grieving for what you never had becomes challenging as you heal.
-You feel less and emote and understand your inner child—the sensitive, neglected part of yourself that needs love, validation, and nurture.
+You feel less and emote and understand your inner child—the sensitive part of yourself that needs love, validation, and nurture.
 You discover long-buried needs and desires as you delve into this inner child.

 However, grieving for what you never experienced unleashes complex emotions.
 You feel frustration, anger, and resentment as you remember previous injustices and neglect.
 Allowing yourself to experience and process these feelings is essential to healing and growth.